Frequently Asked Questions for HiSET® Test Takers

 - schedule and pay for a test (in some states or jurisdictions)

 - view your appointment confirmation

 - reschedule or cancel a test (in some states or jurisdictions)

 - Can I schedule my appointment online?

-Whether or not you can schedule a testing appointment through your HiSET account varies depending on what state you take the test in.
-When you search for a test center, you will see a button to “schedule appointment” if the test center allows online scheduling.
-If you are in a state that does not allow online scheduling, you will see a message to contact your test center.
-See Requirements by State for more information.
+Whether or not you can schedule a testing appointment through your HiSET account varies depending on which state or jurisdiction you take the test in.
+When you search for a test center, you will see a button to "schedule appointment" if the test center allows online scheduling.
+If you are in a state or jurisdiction that does not allow online scheduling, you will see a message to contact your test center.
+See Requirements by State or Jurisdiction for more information.

 - What do I need to schedule an appointment online?

 Yes.
 We use a number of techniques to secure your visit.